handsontable/handsontable/docs/content/guides/columns/column-summary.md

 :::

-## Implementing a custom summary function
+## Implement a custom summary function

 Apart from using the [built-in summary functions](#built-in-summary-functions), you can also implement your own custom function that performs any summary calculation you want.